-- 2.3 Submit proof of successful completion of an Approved Nursing Education Program, as set forth in section 4 below. - 2.4 Submit proof of having passed the NCLEX.
-In the event that Applicant examination responses are lost or destroyed through circumstances beyond the control of the Board, the Applicant will be required to retake the NCLEX in order to meet requirements for licensure. - 2.5 Attest that: - A. Applicant has not committed any of the acts which would be grounds for discipline under C.R.S.
-12-38-117; and - B. Within the twelve month period immediately preceding the date of application, the Applicant has not been addicted to or a regular user without a prescription of any controlled substance or habitually intemperate in the use of intoxicating liquor; and - C. Applicant does not have an encumbered or restricted license in another state or territory of the United States or foreign country.
+Note: In the event that Applicant examination responses are lost or destroyed through circumstances beyond the control of the Board, the Applicant will be required to retake the NCLEX in order to meet requirements for licensure.

+- 2.5 Attest that: - A. Applicant has not committed any of the acts which would be grounds for discipline under section 12-38-117, C.R.S.; and - B. Within the twelve month period immediately preceding the date of application, the Applicant has not been addicted to or a regular user without a prescription of any controlled substance or habitually intemperate in the use of intoxicating liquor; and - C. Applicant does not have an encumbered or restricted license in another state or territory of the United States or foreign country.

-SECTION 3.
-LICENSURE BY EXAMINATION
+3. LICENSURE BY EXAMINATION